 Discover it® for Students - Students can choose between the traditional Discover it card for Students or the Discover it Chrome card for Students.
 Students will still earn the same rewards as a traditional card holder, but with a slightly higher interest rate and introductory term limitations.

 There are several credit card features that are common to all versions of the Discover it card.
 Cardholders are not subject to a rate-hike if they miss a payment and they won't be charged a fee on their first late payment.
 In addition to the features listed above and a whole host of travel insurance and purchase protection plans, Discover cardholders will have access to 100% U.S.-based customer service representatives.
-In fact, Discover finished in a tie for first place in customer satisfaction in 2014 in the JD Power Customer Satisfaction survey.

 When you examine the benefits of this latest Discover promotion, you will see how credit card users are the real winners in this intense battle for a spot in their wallets.